joelchrono12/joelchrono12.ml/_drafts/2025-07-06-top-25-games-of-all-time.md

 Picking out 25 favorite games is a harder task than one might think.
 And it's not even because of number 1, that's actually the easiest for me---you probably already know it.
 But I would have to make a list of all the games I've played, and then just, pick and choose.

-I guess my best way to go is to simply take the Top 25 Games I already did a many months ago, and expand upon it, and maybe make some corrections as well.
+I actually already tried to do this more than a year ago, this post was originally started in May of 2024.
+Since then

-This is the order the games that came out of my memory, just in case you want to know already.
-It is definitely not the final list at all, so it's not reall a spoiler.
-Still, I leave it here if you want a peek.
-In fact, this post was originally written in May of 2024, before I had played some games that will now show up in the final selection!
+This is what came out of my memory at the time, just in case you want to know already.
+It is quite different to the final list at all, so it's not really a spoiler.
+Still, if you want a peek, serve yourself.

 <details markdown=1>
-<summary>The list</summary>
+<summary>List out of memory in May 2024</summary>
 1. Chrono Trigger
 2. The Legend of Zelda: Minish Cap
 3. Final Fantasy VI